-This spring, Gov. Wolf unveiled a comprehensive package of eight initiatives that will increase safety, reduce the prison population, and ensure fair treatment of the convicted.
+Governor Wolf is working to enact a comprehensive package of eight initiatives that will increase safety, reduce the prison population, and ensure fair treatment of the convicted.

 “We need to do the work to make our criminal justice system fairer, more equitable, and more focused on rehabilitation.”

 Clean Slate’s passage fulfilled years of hard work for Senator Williams (standing, left) and Representative Harris (standing, right).
 Two unwavering voices for criminal justice reform in Harrisburg, they’ve long been working together across chambers to pass the law.